mysven/docs/GettingStartedJobSearch.md

 ### Simple freetext search
-To disable the smart search features of the q-field, the header `x-feature-disable-smart-freetext` to `true`.
+To disable the smart search features of the q-field, set the header `x-feature-disable-smart-freetext` to `true`.
 The result will be that the q-field will work like a simple text search in the ads' header and description fields.

 # Whats next